 For larger dogs or pups who like more free rein, a zip-line tether ($25) lets them check out what's happening on both sides of the car without checking in at the front.

 A First-Aid Kit

 Boo-boos happen, and whether it's Fido's nose poking into a hornet's nest or Fluffy rubbing up against a thorny bush, you'll want to have some tools and remedies on hand to patch them back up again.
 This first-aid kit ($20) contains 50 pieces for any medical issue — minor or severe — but make sure you also include your vet's contact information and the number for a nearby emergency hospital just in case.

 For large dogs who need help getting in and out of an SUV's tailgate, try a sturdy ramp ($90).
 This trifold version weighs just 20 pounds but can handle dogs up to 200 pounds with its nonskid surface and secure tether to your car.

 Some cars can't easily accommodate a kennel in the backseat without a good deal of wobbling and instability.
 But inflate a seat extender ($80) in the floor space, and suddenly the pet's crate can move full speed ahead.
 It's also great for larger dogs who lose their footing on a narrow backseat.

 Riding in the car can be a stressful event for cats and dogs, so make sure you bring some nibbles to distract them when they are nervous and reward them when they are good!
-If your pet's a real snacker, bring tiny treats or other healthy nuggets to cut back on calorie intake.
+If your cat's a real snacker, bring salmon treats for her or bring these apple crisp treats for your pup.